One of the most popular questions we get asked at i-to-i is ‘are there any TEFL jobs for non-native speakers?’

 Over the years, English has become the international language of business, communications, technology and travel.
-This global reach means that most people using English around the world are non-native speakers speaking to other non-native speakers (Polish business people speaking to German business people, for example).
+This global reach means that most people using English around the world are non-native speakers speaking to other non-native speakers (Polish businessmen speaking to German businessmen, for example).
 So sounding like a native speaker has become less relevant.
 Schools need international English and they want a teacher with good levels of both English and teaching skills.

 You’ve already learnt English, so you can teach English

 Another plus is that because you have learned the English language from scratch, you probably understand English grammar on an intellectual level to a much higher level than most of your native counterparts who understand it on a subconscious level having soaked up the language from birth.
 And if you think about it – students being taught by a non-native TEFL teacher can really motivate and inspire them, because if you’ve learnt to speak, write and teach English to such a high level, they can too!

 What are the challenges of being a non-native TEFL teacher?